nruffin95/Professional-README-Generator/Develop/README1.md

   ## Installation

-  ### The Following necessary dependencies must be installed to run this application: AIJ;OGHHGAG.
+  ### The Following necessary dependencies must be installed to run this application: jas'pggaga.

   ## Usage

-  ### In order to use this app, install AOH;HOHG; in the terminal and follow these Instructions AOH;HOHG;.
+  ### In order to use this app, install dgjkjal;ojja;ag in the terminal and follow these Instructions dgjkjal;ojja;ag.

   ## License

-  ### This Project is licensed under the Mit License.
+  ### This Project is licensed under the Mit.

   ### -----License Picture----

   ## Contributing

-  ### Contributors: ;AJWAJHAH
+  ### Contributors: jagiopjaopw'gj

   ## Questions

-  ### If You have any questions about the repo, open an issue or contact APJAG''G or HA//;GHOGHA.
+  ### If You have any questions about the repo, open an issue or contact ajiogjjaag or jj;oajaghagh.